Rajyotsava Prashasti: 2019 awards

 The Government of Karnataka announced 64 names for the year 2019 on the occasion of the 64th anniversary of the awards.
 The awards were given away at Ravindra Kalakshetra in Bengaluru on 1 November 2019 by Chief Minister B. S. Yeddyurappa.

 The awardees for 2019 include K. Chidananda Gowda (former Vice Chancellor, Kuvempu University), V. A. Deshpande (sculptor), Mohan H Sitnoor (artist), Chandrakanth Karadalli (Children's writer), H. Kushi (young Yoga exponent), Muddu Mohan (Hindustani musician), among others.

 2018 awards

-The Government of Karnataka announced 63 names for the year 2018 on the occasion of the 63rd anniversary of the awards.
-The awards were given away at the Vidhana Soudha on 29 November 2018 by Chief Minister HD Kumaraswamy.

-Nitin Hiremath From Hubli(Laxmivana), Sarvamangala, Bhargava From Mysuru, Kere Kaamegowda From Mandya Among Rajyotsava Awardees.
-Rajyotsava Awardees includes former Union Minister Margaret Alva, former Chief Justice of India H. L. Dattu, former Olympics sprinter Kenneth Lawrence Powell, Sandalwood actor Jai Jagadish and National Public School founder KP Gopalkrishna are among the other winners.
+In 2018, the Government of Karnataka announced 63 names on the occasion of the 63rd anniversary of the awards.
+The awards were presented by Chief Minister HD Kumaraswamy at the Vidhana Soudha on 29 November 2018.
+Awardees included former Union Minister Margaret Alva, former Chief Justice of India H. L. Dattu, former Olympics sprinter Kenneth Lawrence Powell, Sandalwood actor Jai Jagadish National Public School founder KP Gopalkrishna, Nitin Hiremath, Bhargava Sarvamangala, and environmentalist Kalmane Kamegowda.